 - Written > Problem task - (20%) - Group.

 Special Assessment Requirements

-attend and actively participate in at least 80% of all scheduled classes.
+pass every assessment item; participate in at least 80% of scheduled classes.

 Study Period 1

 The student workload for this